-SiteGround are also keen to stress some of the technical benefits that come with hiring a remotely-based work force, spread out all over the world in ten different countries, including USA, Romania, Argentina, Ukraine, the Philippines among others.
+SiteGround is also keen to stress some of the technical benefits that come with hiring a remotely-based workforce, spread out worldwide in ten different countries, including the USA, Romania, Argentina, Ukraine, the Philippines, among others.

 We suspect, based on the comments of Lilyana Yakimova, who acknowledges that the remote-working was one of Site5’s strengths and that the pool of talent that can be recruited when you can search globally is much larger:

 After all, the pool of talents for a job is incomparably bigger when your limit is the whole world, instead of the few cities, where your physical offices are located.
 Till now, SiteGround had just a few exceptions of people living and working outside our main locations, and the new Site5 group is our first big step in this exciting direction.